josbeir/cakephp-filesystem/README.md

     'formatter' => 'Entity', // formatter to use 'data' => $entity // data to pass to the formatter ]);

-// The default EntityFormatter pattern is {entity-source}/{file-name}.{file-ext}
-// Should result in something posts/myfile.png
 ```
+The default EntityFormatter pattern is ``{entity-source}/{file-name}.{file-ext}`` which results in ``posts/myfile.png``

 ### Setting up formatters

-Formatters are simple? classes used to name the files during upload, this plugins currently comes with two formatters.
+Formatters are simple classes used to name and clean file paths during upload, this plugins currently comes with two formatters.

 * **DefaultFormatter**, this just returns the 'cleaned' filename
 * **EntityFormatter**, extends the default formatter, expects an EntityInterface as data and used to format filenames based on data from an entity.